graphql/graphql-wg/rfcs/AbstractFilter/Matches.md

 **Directive Arguments**

-argument:
+argument
-:   The name of the argument to populate with the list of allowed types.
+:   The name of the field argument to populate with the list of allowed types.
-    Defaults to `"only"`.
+    Defaults to {"only"}.

-TODO: Introduce the `sort` flag
+sort
+:   Whether or not to alphabetically sort the generated value for {argument}.
+    This normalization avoids unintentional cache misses for fields that have otherwise equivalent {argument} values.
+Defaults to {true}.

+Note: If the ordering of type conditions in a selection set carries semantic meaning (such as indicating preference or priority), {sort} can be set to {false} to persist this ordering in the resulting {argument} value.

 **Example Usage**